Unforgettable (American TV series): Development

 The hour-long program is based on J. Robert Lennon's 2008 short story "The Rememberer".
 The series was created by Ed Redlich and John Bellucci, and co-produced with Carl Beverly and Sarah Timberman for CBS, where it made its debut on September 20, 2011.
-The series produced by CBS Television Studios and Sony Pictures Television.
+The series was also produced by CBS Television Studios and Sony Pictures Television.
 On October 25, 2011, CBS picked up the series for a full season of 22 episodes.

 Serving as a consultant on the series is actress Marilu Henner who, like the series' lead character Carrie Wells, possesses hyperthymesia in real life.
 She had a guest spot in the episode "Golden Bird", as Wells' aunt, who is suffering from symptoms similar to that of Wells' mother's early-onset Alzheimer's disease.

 Cancellation and revival

 On May 13, 2012, CBS canceled Unforgettable.
 TNT and Lifetime soon expressed interest in picking up the show, but ultimately passed on the series.
 On June 29, 2012, CBS reversed course, and confirmed that Unforgettable would return for a second season in summer 2013 with an order for 13 episodes, of which seven were broadcast in 2013.
 Season two premiered on Sunday, July 28 at 9:00 p.m.
 Eastern / 8:00 p.m.
 Central.
 On September 27, 2013, CBS renewed Unforgettable for a third season of 13 episodes to premiere summer 2014.
 Broadcast of the second season was resumed on Friday April 4, 2014 at 8:00 p.m.
 EDT.